code0monkey1/react-interview-file-explorer/README.md

   ```
 1. Causing change is `state` using the `act` function .

-      > Whenever you change the
+  > Whenever you change the state of the hook using a function , you must wrap that function in `act`